 Again in the Summer of 2001 in Cortina, Claudio Zanettin inaugurates the exhibition of ancient jewels “Ivory Masterpieces”.
 He renews his cooperation with Graziella Folchini Grassetto in February 2002 in Cortina with the exhibition “Francesco Pavan, Goldsmith’s Wares 1998-2001”.
 In July 2002 he inaugurates the exhibition “The Sea”, jewels by Barbara Paganin and Ramon Puig Cuyas.

 It becomes clear how his interest for contemporary jewels grows gradually stronger: together with Graziella Folchini Grassetto he creates a committee involving renowned Italian personalities to promote contemporary jewellery, giving birth to a nation-wide project which provides an up-to-date panorama of the contemporary artistic goldsmith’s world.
 Il primo agosto 2018 "La Ruotina" si trasferisce all'indirizzo Largo Poste 43, sempre a Cortina d'Ampezzo, cambiando nome in "La Ruotellina è Claudio Zanettin": la Ruota, la Ruotina ed ora la Ruotellina... ma Claudio Zanettin è sempre qui a guidarla.

-I am “Coming Out” from always
+I am “Coming Out” since ever

 Seropositive since 1993